RaviGoyani99/SportCelebrityImageClassification/README.md

 Flask: A lightweight web framework used to create the web interface and API for the model.
 HTML/CSS/JavaScript: Frontend technologies used to build the user interface of the application.
 Jupyter Notebook, Visual Studio Code, Pycharm: IDEs used for different parts of the development process.

+### Conclusion
+This project demonstrates the integration of various data science, machine learning, and web development tools to build a functional and practical application.
+It showcases how machine learning models can be effectively deployed to solve real-world problems, providing users with an interactive and engaging experience.